ossraju/advanceQuizzFinal/README.md

 NetBeans IDE 8.2
 database: Derby

-Technologies implemented: Hibernate Maven Log4J Servlet springs.
+Technologies implemented: Hibernate Maven Log4J Servlet springs MVC.

 Successfull run project you need to input the student and professor login credentials in the database,then only project run successfully.

+If DataBase mysql: static login credentails are provided in "maincontroller" file Professor Crendentials username : thomas ; password : 123456 Student Credentials username : omkar ; password : 123456